It’s that time of year again, when things

 Remove or fill in hollow trees and logs.
 Remove or fill in any hollow trees, logs, and stumps in your yard to get rid of more areas capable of collecting stagnant water.

-By filling these areas in, you’ll also be getting rid of possible habitation areas for future winters’ hibernating mosquitoes.
+By filling these areas in, you’ll also

 In-Season Mosquito Control Tips